fungamer2-2/CDDA-Slime-a-clysm/README.md

 # Slime-a-clysm

-A mod of Cataclysm: Dark Days Ahead, where the world changes to one full of slime monsters instead of zombies
+A mod of Cataclysm: Dark Days Ahead, where instead of zombies, the dominant enemy is slime monsters - survive in a world full of various types of slime monsters.

 I also created my own various types of slime monsters and a slime forest that may appear in-game as well